yegor256/blog/_drafts/_channels.md

 ---

 Each software team organizes its communications in its own specific way.
-Some use Slack, JIRA or GitHub; others just sit together in the same room.
+Some use Slack, Trello, or GitHub; others just sit together in the same room.
 There are many methods and tools.
-I believe that it's possible to rank them by the amount of damage they cause to your project.
+I believe that it's possible to rank them by the amount of **damage** they cause to your project.
 This is the list of all of them I'm aware at the moment.

 <!--more-->